nhebi/exprlib/README.md

 # Todo

+List of contexts to support (contribute or add here):

+- log
-- Create contexts
+- pow
-- Define IfContext
+- exp